EasyCorp/EasyAdminBundle/Resources/doc/tutorials/automatic-translations.md

 The views will try to translate `Object.field.name` text. (in list/new/...)

-# Extraction with JMSTranslationBundle
+# Extraction

-An extractor for the JMSTranslationBundle allows to get automatically these translations.
+An extractor allows to get automatically these translations.

-Run the extract andenable the `easyadmin_translation_entity_extractor` extractor.
+Run the ` translation:update` command of symfony, it will dump the translations in app/Resources/translations/EasyAdminBundle.en.yml

 Example:

-        php app/console translation:extract --config=app --enable-extractor=easyadmin_translation_entity_extractor
+        php app/console translation:update --dump-messages --force en